Evaluation of binomial double sums involving absolute values: Summation formulae for binomial double sums involving absolute values

+If we now use \eqref{eq:aux7b} with $(S,T+k+1)$, $(S+k+1,T)$, and $(S+T+k+1,0)$ in place of $(h,k)$, we see that the above expression vanishes.
+This establishes the assertion about the ``non-appearance" of the term $\binom {2n}n\binom {2m}m$ in Theorem~\ref{thm:3B}, and thus also the assertion about the ``non-appearance" of ${\binom {2n}n}^2$ in Eq.~\eqref{eq:2k-11B} of Theorem~\ref{thm:3}. \end{proof}

-\begin{remark} (1) It is obvious from the proofs of Theorems~\ref{thm:2} and \ref{thm:3} that we could deduce analogous theorems for the more general sums \eqref{eq:sumallg}.
-We omit this here for the sake of brevity.
+\begin{remark} (1) It is obvious from the proofs of Theorems~\ref{thm:2}--\ref{thm:3B} that we could deduce analogous theorems for the more general sums \eqref{eq:sumallg} and \eqref{eq:sumallg2}.
+We omit this here for the sake of brevity, but provide an example of such an evaluation in \eqref{eq:beta=3} below.

-(2) Theorems~\ref{thm:2} and \ref{thm:3} imply an obvious algorithm to evaluate a sum of the form \eqref{eq:sumallg} for any given $s,t,k$ and $\beta=1$.
+(2) Theorems~\ref{thm:2}--\ref{thm:3B} imply an obvious algorithm to evaluate a sum of the form \eqref{eq:sumallg} or \eqref{eq:sumallg2} for any given $s,t,k$ and $\beta=1$.
 (Again, an extension to arbitrary~$\beta$ would be possible.)
-Namely, addressing the case of odd~$k$, one makes an indeterminate Ansatz for the polynomials $V^{(1)}_{s,t}(n),V^{(2)}_{s,t}(n),V^{(3)}_{s,t}(n),V^{(4)}_{s,t}(n)$ in Theorem~\ref{thm:3}, one evaluates the sum on the left-hand side of \eqref{eq:2k-11} for $n=1,\dots,N$, where $N$ is the number of indeterminates involved in the Ansatz, giving rise to a system of $N+1$ linear equations for the $N$ indeterminates.
+Namely, addressing the case of odd~$k$ and $m=n$, one makes an indeterminate Ansatz for the polynomials $X^{(1)}_{s,t}(n),X^{(2)}_{s,t}(n),X^{(3)}_{s,t}(n),X^{(4)}_{s,t}(n)$ in Theorem~\ref{thm:3}, one evaluates the sum on the left-hand side of \eqref{eq:2k-11} for $n=S+T+k,\dots,N+S+T+k$, where $N$ is the number of indeterminates involved in the Ansatz, giving rise to a system of $N+1$ linear equations for the $N$ indeterminates.
 One solves the system and substitutes the solutions on the right-hand side of \eqref{eq:2k-11}.

 In this manner, we can establish any of the proved or conjectured double sum evaluations in \cite{BOOPAA}.
-For example, we obtain
+For example, we obtain {\allowdisplaybreaks } where